WeirdMidas/AetherAtlas/README.md

 - performance:  min 1.1+1.2+1.1, idle 0.6+0.7+1.1
 - fast:         min 1.1+1.5+1.7, idle 0.6+1.2+1.2
 - Groups Tasks that use up to 30% of the little cluster into a single small core
+- No migration cost, take full advantage of the dynamLQ architecture

 sdm855/855+/860 (Schedutil)
 - powersave:    min 1.3+0.7+0.8, idle 0.3+0.7+0.8